Man in a kilt

 Links #1

-Vendors of kilts and accessories, tartan mills, and tartan finders.
+Sellers of kilts and accessories.
+Tartan mills and tartan finders.
 The most comprehensive links page for kilts on the internet.

 Links #2

-Vendors of utility kilts, sarongs, man skirts, unisex skirts, and other skirted garments.
+Sellers of utility kilts, sarongs, man skirts, unisex skirts, "manly" skirts, and some shorts.

 Links #3